Framed Frederick Douglass Speech - What To The Slave Is The 4th Of July

 Product Details:

-Frederick Douglas, a leading Abolitionist and celebrated civil rights leader, was born in Maryland in 1818.
+Frederick Douglass, a leading Abolitionist and celebrated civil rights leader, was born in Maryland in 1818.
 As a child, Douglass secretly learned to read and write (it was against the law for a slave to do so).
 After escaping to freedom in 1838, he devoted himself to the Abolitionist cause.
 A brilliant speaker, Douglass drew upon his own personal struggles to drive home his anti-slavery message.
+In this speech, delivered at the invitation of the Rochester Ladies' Anti-Slavery Society, Douglass powerfully illustrates the hypocrisy of asking a slave to celebrate the 4th of July.

 made-in-usa.png